 Where The Money Was Going

 - Bank Fees.
 We were spending between $30-50/month on bank fees.
 Since switching to PC we pay nothing.
-It’s great and we’re super happy with them.
+It’s great.

 - Hobbies/Life/House.
 We have never been big shoppers/spenders on ourselves for clothes and alike but I’d go to Michaels/Home Depot and drop some cash for my newest craft or DIY project.
 Hubby and I both love tinkering with house stuff and playing with tools.
 Not that I would consider this money wasted per se, we just cut it out entirely when I went off work.